SVKruik/Discord-Bots-v1/MultiCube Community Bot/explain-bot.md

 ### Files

 These contain all the data and commands that can be used.
 Their location cannot be changed, because it will break everyting.
-Do not change anything, unless you have permission and know what you are doing.

 ### Folders